Determine Your Needs

 Traditionally, most sites have been compositions of text and graphics (images) but video is a powerful way to present your product or story.

-An example is this CASL infographic:
+An example is this infographic (only a portion is shown):

 Meet an Emotional Need